syncfusion-content/ej2-angular-docs/ej2-angular/grid/excel-export/excel-exporting.md

 ## Exporting multiple grids

-Exporting multiple grids in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component allows exporting different grids to compare them side by side in external applications on the same or different pages of an Excel document.
+Exporting multiple grids in the Angular Data Grid component allows exporting different grids to compare them side by side in external applications on the same or different pages of an Excel document.
 Each grid is identified by its unique ID.
 The grids to export can be specified by listing their IDs in the [exportGrids](https://ej2.syncfusion.com/angular/documentation/api/grid#exportgrids) property.

 ### Same sheet